 (3) Nix Those Not-So-Fabulous Adverbs

 Using adverbs can come across as lazy writing.
-They go hand on hand with that dreaded passive voice too, but I promise not to go there here.
+They go hand on hand with that dreaded passive voice too, but I promise not to go there in this article.
 (You got that, right?)
 Anyway, don’t tell us Prudence walked quickly across the room.
-Instead, try Prudence strode across the room.
+Instead, try Prudence strode across the room or hurried across the room.
 And rather than Max speaking quietly, what’s wrong with Max whispered?
 Take those extra few seconds to ask yourself, “How can I allow the reader to see and hear my character?
 Instead of simply telling us a story, allow your reader to be a part of it.
+Pull the reader inside!

 (4) Trash the Info-Dump